Hugobsb/Simple-To-Do-List-Saga/README.md

 # Simple To-Do Application

-This was to learn Redux, React-Redux, ReduxSauce and Duck Pattern
+This was to learn Redux-Saga